Muslim Divorce in Singapore

 According to the religious teachings of Islam, Syariah law is not only considered an infallible law of God but is also regarded as a religious law that all Muslims should adhere to.
 It contains a list of ethical and moral codes that govern the fundamentals for mental, physical, and spiritual behaviors that all Muslim individuals must follow.

-However, a divorce pronounced without any grounds can affect the man in terms of the nafkah iddah and mutaah the wife can receive from him.
-This also may affect the access he has to his children after the divorce.
-As of 22 October 2018, Muslim men have the option to apply (to the Syariah court) for a Muslim divorce in Singapore as a plaintiff without the need to pronounce a talak.
+However, a divorce pronounced without any grounds can affect the man in terms of the nafkah iddah and mutaah that the wife can receive from him.
+It may also affect his access to his children after the divorce.
+As of 22 October 2018, Muslim men have the option to apply for a Muslim divorce in Singapore as a plaintiff without the need to pronounce a talak.

 If the wife is applying for a divorce under Muslim law, she has three options for grounds for divorce: